-Date: May 17, 2010 Entry 1107 Number:
+Date: December 16, 2011 Entry 1199 Number:

-Case Study Name: Public participation and willingness to cooperate in common-pool resource

-management: A field experiment with fishing communities in Brazil
+Case Study Name: Public participation and willingness to cooperate in common-pool resource management: A field experiment with fishing communities in Brazil

-Authors: Cavalcanti, C., Schlapfer, F., and Schmid, B.
+Author: Cavalcanti, C., Schlapfer, F., & Schmid, B.

 Document Type: Paper in scientific journal

 Year: 2010

 Language: English

-Document Location: Ecological Economics 69, 613-622
+Document Location: Ecological Economics

-Full Citation: Cavalcanti, C., Schlapfer, F., and Schmid, B. 2010.
-Public participation and willingness to cooperate in common-pool

-resource management: A field experiment with fishing communities in Brazil.
-Ecological Economics 69, 613-622.
+Full Citation: Cavalcanti, C., Schlapfer, F., & Schmid, B. 2010.
+Public participation and willingness to cooperate in common-pool resource management: A field experiment with fishing communities in Brazil.
+Ecological Economics , 69(3), 613-622.

-Region: Latin America and Caribbean
+Region: Latin America and the Caribbean

 Country: Brazil

-Ecosystem Type: Atlantic forest, marine, Amazon (rivers)
+Ecosystem Type: Aquatic

-Social Characteristics: Remote communities
+Social Characteristics: Community inside protected area

-Scale of Study: Rural, National
+Scale of Study: Community

-Resource Type: fisheries
+Resource Type: Freshwater fishery

-Type of Initiative: Research-driven project
+Type of Initiative: Research driven project

-Community- Based Work: Resource management
+Community Based Work: Resource management

-Keywords: Common pool resources, self-governance, participation, Brazil, freshwater fishery

-Summary:

-The primary evidence about the factors determining successful self-governance of common-pool resources (CPR) has come from case studies.
+Keywords: Deliberation; Participation; Willingness to contribute; Beliefs; Fishing resources; Field experiment Summary: The primary evidence about the factors determining successful self-governance of common-pool resources (CPR) has come from case studies.
 More recently, this observational evidence has been complemented by insights from economic experiments.
 Here we advance a third approach in which the role of local deliberation about the management of a fishery resource is investigated in a field experiment.
 Using three control and three treatment communities in a freshwater fishery, we tested whether participation in developing specific measures for community-based sustainable CPR management increased the willingness to contribute to the implementation of these measures.
 Each community was also exposed to information about their community leaders' advice about the proposed measures.
 Both participation and leader advice affected the willingness of participants to contribute in one of three proposed measures.
-However, the strongest influence on individual willingness to contribute was exerted by the individual beliefs about the Cooperation of others in CPR management.
+However, the strongest influence on individual willingness to contribute was exerted by the individual beliefs about the cooperation of others in CPR management.